michaelw54/luma-health-technical/README.md

 A REST Api designed to manage doctor schedules, keep track of patient information, and schedule appointments.

 ## Key Functionalities
--- manage availability of doctors
+* manage availability of doctors
--- book an appointment with a doctor, specifying starting time and ending time -- find patients and their personal information
+* book an appointment with a doctor, specifying starting time and ending time
+* find patients and their personal information
--- track appointments and check appointment details
+* track appointments and check appointment details

 ## Instructions

-### Set up MongoDB
+### Setting up MongoDB
 run the following commands in separate shells
 ```
 mongod